 Members of the company should not trust anything from outside the network.
 They must assume that everything around the corporate network is hostile.
 This also means that your security measures should require constant verification which only permits access based only on certain policies within the right context.

-Cyber resiliency begins with a solid strategy with a reliable structure and a clear definition of accountability and responsibility.
+Cyber attack resiliency begins with a solid strategy with a reliable structure and a clear definition of accountability and responsibility.
 These cyber-attack resiliency plans require proper execution and swift decision-making based on risk management.

-No security plan can guarantee that your network will be 100% attack-proof.
+No network security plan can guarantee that your network will be 100% attack-proof.
 However, a cyber-resilient culture can help your company to manage the risk and damage, and quickly get back up on your feet.